titov-vv/jal/docs/README.md

     2. Authorization via login/password to FNS personal account or ESIA/Gosuslugi (no passwords are stored in the progam, only SessionId is stored - you may check in source code)

 ### Installation
+*jal* was created to be portable and cross-platform.
+Thus you have several ways to install and run the program:
+- You may get file archive from [the GitHub repository](https://github.com/titov-vv/jal), unpack it into suitable directory on your PC and use `run.py` to start application.
-*jal* was created to be portable - it doesn't require specific installation instructions.
-All you need is to have Python 3.8.1 or higher and satisfy dependencies listed below.
+In order to succeed this way you need to have Python 3.8.1 and satisfy all dependencies listed below in *Dependencies* section.
-Then you may download/clone code from [the GitHub repository](https://github.com/titov-vv/jal) and start the program by running: `jal.py` on Windows or `./jal.py` on Linux or you may simply double click the filename if your system is set to launch python interpreter this way.
+- You may use installation package with `pip install jal` command.
+It will take care about dependencies automatically and should install `jal` entry point somewhere around your home directory.
+So if everything went fine you should be able to run application with single `jal` command.
+- You may mix two methods together - download source files from github and then use `setup.py` for preferred way of installation.

-Database will be initialized automatically with minimal required set of data and you will be able to start use of the program.
+Database will be initialized automatically with minimal required set of data and you will be able to start use the program.

 ### Update to newer version
 You may get message _"Database schema version is outdated.
 Please execute update script."_ after upgrade to newer version.